 - People who are experiencing mental health difficulties and/or learning difficulties

 - People who are in police custody

-Please note no formal diagnosis is needed to have an appropriate adult.
+Please note no formal diagnosis is needed to request an Appropriate Adult.

 What happens next?

 When you contact Middlesbrough and Stockton Mind to make a referral, we will confirm if someone can attend for the requested time.
 Once the appointment is confirmed, an Appropriate Adult will meet you, or the person you are making the referral for at the specified location, i.e. police station.